MockServer UI

 Sessions are most useful when you have set up LLM conversation mocks with per-session isolation.
 Each unique session identifier (header, query parameter, or cookie value) gets its own swim-lane, so you can trace multiple concurrent test sessions independently.

-The Composer view lets you create or edit mock expectations without writing any code.
-Open it using the Composer button in the navigation bar.
+The Mocks view lets you create or edit mock expectations without writing any code.
+Open it using the Mocks button in the navigation bar.

 At the top, choose an Expectation kind: